Registration and Academic Status

 b.
 Local residents or university employees taking courses on a part-time basis.

 c.
-Others as may be deemed appropriate by the Office of Admissions and the college or program of admission.
+Others as may be deemed appropriate by the Office of Admissions and the school, college or program of admission.

 |Undergraduate non-degree students are not permitted to enroll in courses until all degree seeking students have had the opportunity to enroll.
 Undergraduate non-degree enrollment begins on the first day of open registration.
 Enrollment may be limited by college or program policies.
 Admitted students are not eligible for refund of the admission processing fee regardless of course availability.|